 What is the most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section of the script that this advice applies to.

-: ()
+Ingrid Rosenburg Cordeiro: (4.1 and 4.2) The graft region can change the interpretation of the experiment.
+It is important to use a fate map to identify the embryonic regions precisely, and to practice all egg manipulations beforehand.

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-:
+José Marques de Brito Neto: To clarify whether the cell behavior is intrinsic or modulated by the microenvironment, it is possible to knock-in or knock-out genes in the chicken embryo using electroporation prior to cell grafts.

 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?